 To treat onboarding as a list of check boxes is to squander a one-time opportunity.
-The first steps on the retention journey begin at onboarding and companies would do well to consider onboarding as a perfectly balanced, four-legged stool across data flow compliance, paperwork, access provisioning and culture.
+The first steps on the retention journey begin at onboarding, and companies would do well to consider onboarding as a perfectly balanced, four-legged stool across data flow compliance, paperwork, access provisioning, and culture.

 Focus too little on culture and the end result is a shorter leg with what Dilworth calls a ‘wobbly onboarding.’
 More to the point, it’s a missed opportunity to build a relationship with an employee.
-He offers that employees who leave an organisation in the first year made the decision to do so in the first 60 days.
+He offers that employees who leave an organization in the first year made the decision to do so in the first 60 days.
 A good onboarding experience can counteract that.
-“When you build, nurture and develop that culture and the relationship, you develop more productive employees.”
+“When you build, nurture, and develop that culture and the relationship, you develop more productive employees.”

 Building on Dilworth’s point about the importance of those early days, Dagelet offers that companies should make an effort to have professional people connecting on a personal level.
 Create buddy systems; set up coffee connections; in post-COVID times, have events that allow people to connect as people.
 “We don’t choose ‘professionals’ to join our team, we choose people.
 Make sure they connect on a different level because good teams have great performance.”